IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 ### Web-Interface

 Write a Web-interface to make adding new .gentoo directories easier.
-This might be as simple as a file-upload for an ebuild and adding additional meta-information and hooks.
+This might be as simple as a file-upload for an Ebuild and adding additional meta-information and hooks.

 ### Security Improvements